St Paul's Island: History

 In 1844 a prominent statue of Saint Paul was erected on the island.
 It was sculpted by Segismondo Dimech from Valletta and Salvatore Dimech from Lija.
 The statue was officially inaugurated and blessed on 21 September 1845.
 It was restored by Din l-Art Ħelwa a number of times, first in 1996, then in 2007, in 2014, and 2015.

 Until the 1930s, a farmer called Vincenzo Borg, nicknamed Ta' Bajdafin, lived on the island in the tower built by Grandmaster Lascaris.
-He converted and used it as a farmhouse.
+He converted it and used it as a farmhouse.
 Borg abandoned the dwelling, and the fields on the island, just before World War II started.
 The tower was a three-chambered structure with a heavily buttressed wall at its lower level.
 It was built similar to other Lascaris towers.
 Since it was abandoned, the upper room has collapsed and the structure is now in ruins.

 Pope John Paul II visited the island by boat during his visit to Malta in 1990.
-In the same year, a statue named Kristu tal-Baħħara was sunk near St. Paul’s Island.
+In the same year, a statue named Kristu tal-Baħħara was sunk near St. Paul's Island.
 After 10 years, the statue was moved from St. Paul's Bay to Qawra point because of deteriorating visibility in the water and a decline in divers visiting the site.